blueCFD/Core/index.md

    directly associated to the ports of OpenFOAM technology and related open source projects, specifically those provided in the repositories in the [blueCFD project at Github](http://github.com/blueCFD).

+ * For finding common difficulties and discussing situations related to using blueCFD-Core, please use the [blueCFD-Core Discussions]({{ site.github.repo }}/discussions) forum, as explained at its [welcome page](https://github.com/blueCFD/Core/discussions/166).

  * For dedicated support and development contracts related to blueCFD-Core, please [contact us at FSD blueCAPE](http://bluecfd.com/contact).